timescale/docs/timescaledb/how-to-guides/continuous-aggregates/troubleshooting.md

 * Copy this comment at the top of every troubleshooting page -->

+## Compression policies
+If you have hypertables that use a different retention policy to your continuous aggregates, the retention policies are applied separately.
+The retention policy on a hypertable determines how long the raw data is kept for.
+The retention policy on a continuous aggregate determines how long the continuous aggregate is kept for.
+For  example, if you have a hypertable with a retention policy of a week, but a continuous aggregate with a retention policy of a month, the raw data is kept for a week, and the continuous aggregate is kept for a month.

 ## Insert irregular data into a continuous aggregate
 Materialized views are generally used with ordered data.
 If you insert historic data, or data that is not related to the current time, you need to refresh